scnwwu/vscode-sas-extension/README.md

 Provides code completion and mouse hover help for SAS keywords.
 The extension can display brief SAS syntax documents when you are editing your SAS code.
 You can display the help in any of the following ways:

 - Move the mouse cursor over a valid SAS keyword in your code.
-- Start to type a valid SAS keyboard, and navigate the focus to a suggested keyword in the autocompletion popup list.
+- Start to type a valid SAS keyboard, and navigate the focus via the up/down arrows to a keyword in the autocompletion popup list.

 Our syntax help will give you a brief description of a keyword.
 You can get additional help by clicking the links in the syntax help.